Goodmayes

-Goodmayes is an area in Ilford, in East London, England.
+Goodmayes is an area in East London, England.
 It is a ward of the London Borough of Redbridge, eleven miles north-east of Charing Cross, and forms part of both the Romford and Ilford post towns.
 Historically part of Essex, it was part of the Municipal Borough of Ilford until 1965 when it was incorporated into Greater London.

 History

 The name Goodmayes and Goodmaistrete is recorded in 1456, and the name is likely to be associated with the family of John Godemay who was referred to in a document of 1319.
 A farm called Goodmath is recorded on the Chapman and Andre 1 inch to one mile map of Essex from 1777.
 Barley Lane is believed to be named after Dorothy Barley, the sister of Henry Barley, Dorothy was the last Abbess of nearby Barking Abbey (elected 1527).

 Goodmayes was part of the Chadwell ward of the ancient parish of Barking, Essex.
 In 1888 the Chadwell and Great Ilford wards of Barking became a new parish of Ilford.
 This became Ilford Urban District in 1894 and was the Municipal Borough of Ilford from 1926 to 1965.
 The London Borough of Redbridge was formed in 1965 from Ilford and other areas.
 Councillors for the electoral ward of Goodmayes were first elected in 1964.

 Goodmayes was largely undeveloped until the end of the 19th century, when large scale suburban development took place as London expanded.
 Most of the area here and in neighbouring Seven Kings was only built up between 1898 and 1910 by the developer A. C. Corbett who used new stations on the Great Eastern Railway to promote the new suburbs.
 Goodmayes station was built in 1901.
 Since then, little has changed in the area, although there have been, and still are, regeneration projects taking place within the area.
 However, the lines of Edwardian terraced housing continue to dominate the district with relatively few more recent additions.

 Former extensive railway sidings near Goodmayes Station were closed in the 1970s and later redeveloped for retail purposes.
-A large Tesco store and a branch of Wickes now occupy the site.
-On the A118 road, a Homebase store occupied the site until it was demolished in early 2023.
+A large Tesco store and a branch of Wickes and Masala Bazaar now occupy the site.
+On the A118 road, a Homebase store occupied the site until it was demolished in early 2023, and several flats being built in place of it, known as “One Goodmayes”- as of 2025.

 Facilities

 Goodmayes Park, an area of open space containing a lake, basketball and tennis courts, is located here.
 It once contained a bandstand and a boathouse but these are no longer available.
 Another local park is named Barley Lane Park.

 Brookside, based on Barley Lane, is, according to 'the quality network for inpatient CAMHS services' (QNIC), an adolescent unit that provides a high standard of care.
 It comprises Brookside Main, Interact Outreach service and the Brookside High Dependency Unit.

 Barley Lane Primary School is located on Barley Lane.

 On Goodmayes Lane there is a clinic known as 'Mayesbrook Clinic', however it is now abandoned.

+The Eman Foundation Mosque is located on Ashgrove Road.